Environmental Science (ENVS)

 Integrated, interdisciplinary approaches to project and program management and decision making.
 Emphasis on environmental planning techniques, scenario development, analysis, and application of geospatial tools such as GIS and remote sensing.
 Direct experience and basic skills for project and program development and evaluation.
 Typically Offered: Spring (Even Years).

-Interpretation and implementation of local, state, and federal environmental rules; introduction to environmental regulatory process; topics include regulatory aspects of environmental impact assessment, water pollution control, air pollution control, solid and hazardous waste, resource recovery and reuse, toxic substances, pesticides, occupational safety and health, radiation, facility siting, environmental auditing and liability.
+Interpretation and implementation of local, state, and federal environmental rules; introduction to environmental regulatory process; topics include regulatory aspects of environmental impact assessment, water pollution control, air pollution control, solid and hazardous waste, resource recovery and reuse, toxic substances, pesticides, occupational safety and health, radiation, facility siting, environmental auditing, and liability.
 Additional projects/assignments required for graduate credit.
-(Fall only)
+Typically Offered: Fall.

 Covers the history of humanity’s relationship to energy.
 Takes a historical approach beginning with ancient sources of energy, the discovery and exploitation of coal and the industrial revolution, the critical importance of oil and its derivatives, natural gas, nuclear and renewables.
 Finishes with a look to possible future energy sources.